michaelduong/Post/README.md

 Adopt the `PostControllerDelegate` protocol to observe the `.posts` property on the `PostController` to reload the tableview when there are new results.

 1. Adopt the `PostControllerDelegate` protocol
-2. Implement the required `postsUpdated` function by reloading the table view
+2. Implement the required `postsWereUpdatedTo()` function by reloading the table view

 #### Dynamic Cell Height